yww2316/RedLightGreenLight/README.md

 # SoftwareCarpentryFinalProject

 I have developed a computer vision project where the user can play RedLightGreenLight.
 This requires use of your computer's native webcam.
 To play the game, download this repository and download the Model folder from the onedrive link below into the repository.
-Then, run the RedLightGreenLight.py file.
+Then, run the RedLightGreenLight.py file. threshold_set, the threshold by which predictions are made, may need to be changed based of off your hardware and the lighting of your area.

-For the game, you can set your own difficulty under the Difficulty parameter, where 1 is very hard and 5 is easy.
+For the game, you can set your own difficulty under the Difficulty parameter, where 1 is very hard and 10 is very easy.
 To go forward, put your face in front of the camera.
 To stop, either cover your face or cover the camera.
 You may have to adjust the threshold_set parameter based off of your own camera.
 To train your own model, download the PictureofFaces folder into the repository and change what data is inside the subfolders.
 The name of the classes will correspond to the names of the folders within the subdirectories of the PictureofFaces folder.

 Note: You will have to have tensorflow and playsound installed to run these python files.
 To do so, run this in the terminal: